studersi/test-4/tutorial-7/README.md

 Next we look at excluding an individual parameter from being evaluated by a specific rule.
 So unlike our example 920300, which looked at the specific Accept header, we are now targeting rules examining the ARGS group of variables.

 Let's assume we have a password field in an authentication scheme like we used in the previous tutorial.
-Users are advised to use hard to guess passwords with lots of special characters which leads to the Core Rule Set sending a steady stream of alerts because of the strange password in this parameter field.
+Users are advised to use hard to guess passwords with lots of special characters which leads to the Core Rule Set sending a steady stream of alerts because of the strange passwords in this parameter field.

 Here is an artificial example triggering the rule 942100, which leverages the libinjection library to detect SQL injections.
 Execute this command and you get an alert: